CrynetLogistics/flink/docs/content/docs/connectors/datastream/firehose.md

 ## Configurations

-Flink's Cassandra sink is created by using the static builder `KinesisDataFirehoseSink.<String>builder()`.
+Flink's Cassandra sink is created by using the static builder `KinesisFirehoseSink.<String>builder()`.

 1. __setKinesisClientProperties(Properties sinkProperties)__
     * Required.
     * Supplies credentials, region and other parameter to the firehose client.
-2. __setElementConverter(KinesisDataFirehoseSinkElementConverter elementConverter)__
+2. __setElementConverter(KinesisFirehoseSinkElementConverter elementConverter)__
     * Required.
     * Supplies a serialization schema to the output.
-May be built using the following builder `KinesisDataFirehoseSinkElementConverter.<String>builder()` as per the example.
+May be built using the following builder `KinesisFirehoseSinkElementConverter.<String>builder()` as per the example.
 3. __setDeliveryStreamName(String deliveryStreamName)__
     * Required.
     * Name of the delivery stream to sink to.